pirsch-analytics/pirsch-wordpress/readme.txt

 License: MIT
 License URI: https://github.com/pirsch-analytics/pirsch-wordpress/blob/master/LICENSE

-Here is a short description of the plugin.
-This should be no more than 150 characters.
-No markup here.
+The official Wordpress Plugin for Pirsch Analytics.

 == Description ==

-The official Wordpress Plugin for Pirsch Analytics.
+Pirsch is a simple, privacy-friendly, open-source web analytics tool.
+It's lightweight, cookie-free and easily integrates into your WordPress installation, without using JavaScript.
+It does not collect data that can be uniquely assigned to a user, but instead shows aggregated statistics.
+Find out more [here](https://docs.pirsch.io/privacy/) on how that works.

 == Installation ==

 To use this plugin, you will have to create an account at https://pirsch.io/ and set up a website.
-Create a client ID and secret and configure it on the plugins settings page in WordPress.
-For details, please check out our [documentation](https://docs.pirsch.io/).
+Create a client ID and secret from the dashboards settings page and set them in WordPress on the plugin page (Tools > Pirsch Analytics).
+It won't analyze your website traffic until you have provided the client details.

+For more information, please read our [documentation](https://docs.pirsch.io/).

-== Terms of Use and Privacy Policy ==
+== Terms and Conditiions, Privacy Policy ==

-Please refer to our website for our [terms of use](https://pirsch.io/terms) and [privacy policy](https://pirsch.io/privacy).
-Responsible for this plugin is the [Emvi Software GmbH](https://pirsch.io/legal).
+Please refer to our website for our [terms and conditions](https://pirsch.io/terms) and [privacy policy](https://pirsch.io/privacy).
+Responsible for this plugin is [Emvi Software GmbH](https://pirsch.io/legal).

+== Screenshots ==

+1. The Pirsch Analytics dashboard.
+2. The plugin configuration page.

 == Changelog ==